-3. Dependence and measures of association
+4.2 Dependence and measures of association

 In this section we recall some basic concepts of dependence or association between random variables and the role that copulas can play in this most widely studied subject in probability and statistics.
-Following [9], [4], there is a variety of ways to discuss and to measure dependence.
+Following [42], [19], there is a variety of ways to discuss and to measure dependence.
 Many of them are "scale-invariant", that is, they remain unchanged under strictly increasing transformations of the random variables.
-To understand the spirit of copula, consider two random variables X, Y and two functions f, g, strictly increasing (but otherwise arbitrary) over the range of X, Y. Then the transformed variables f(X) and g(Y) have the same copula as X and Y - in other words, the manner in which X and Y "move together" is captured by the copula, regardless of the scale in which each variable is measured.
+To understand the spirit of copula, consider two random variables X, Y and two functions f, g, strictly increasing (but otherwise arbitrary) over the range of X, Y. Then the transformed variables f(X) and g(Y) have the same copula as X and Y- in other words, the manner in which X and Y "move together" is captured by the copula, regardless of the scale in which each variable is measured.

-The most famous and widely used measure is Pearson's product-moment correlation coefficient however, it measures only a linear dependence between random variables.
-In context of joined distributions, corr(X, Y) depends not only on the copula but also on the marginal distributions, thus this measure is affected by (nonlinear) changes of scale.
+The most famous and widely used measure of association is Pearson's productmoment correlation coefficient however, it measures only a linear dependence between random variables.
+In context of joint distributions, corr(X, Y) depends not only on the copula but also on the marginal distributions, thus this measure is affected by (nonlinear) changes of scale.
 Since Pearson's coefficient has adopted the customary name, correlation coefficient, for scale-invariant measures we shall use more modern term "measure of association".
-The most widely known ones are the population versions of Kendall's tau ( $\tau$ ) and Spearman's rho ( $\rho$ ), both of which measure a form of dependence known as concordance.
+The most widely known ones are the population versions of Kendall's tau (τ) and Spearman's rho (ρ), both of which measure a form of dependence known as concordance.

-$$corr(X,Y) = \frac{cov(X,Y)}{\sqrt{var(X)var(Y)}}$$ , (7)
+$$corr(X,Y) = \frac{cov(X,Y)}{\sqrt{var(X)var(Y)}},$$ (4.7)

-Informally, a pair of random variables are concordant if "large" values of one tend to be associated with "large" values of the other, and "small" values of one with "small" values of the other.
-More precisely, if $(x_i, y_i)$ and $(x_j, y_j)$ denote two observations of a vector (X, Y) of continuous random variables, we say that $(x_i, y_i)$ and $(x_j, y_j)$ are concordant if $(x_i - x_j)(y_i - y_j) > 0$ , and discordant if $(x_i - x_j)(y_i - y_j) < 0$ .
+Informally, a pair of random variables is concordant if "large" values of one tend to be associated with "large" values of the other, and "small" values of one with "small" values of the other.
+More precisely, if (x_i, y_i) and (x_j, y_j) denote two observations of a vector (X, Y) of continuous random variables, we say that (x_i, y_i) and (x_j, y_j) are concordant if $(x_i - x_j)(y_i - y_j) > 0$, and discordant if $(x_i - x_j)(y_i - y_j) < 0$.

-From the sample version of Kendall's tau defined as $t = (c-d)/(c+d) = (c-d)/\binom{n}{2}$ , where c is the number of concordant, d the number of discordant pairs $(x_i, y_i)$ and $(x_j, y_j)$ , n the number of observations and $\binom{n}{2}$ the number of all distinct pairs in the sample; we may work out easily that the population version of Kendall's tau will be defined as the probability of concordance minus the probability of discordance where we assume $(X_1, Y_1)$ and $(X_2, Y_2)$ to be independent and identically distributed random vectors.
-Before we link $\tau$ with copulas, define a "concordance function" Q in the same way as $\tau$ in (8), with that difference that the continuous random variables in the two vectors $(X_1, Y_1)$ and $(X_2, Y_2)$ have (possibly) different joint distributions $H_1$ and $H_2$ , but common margins F and G. Then the equality shows, that this function depends on the distributions of the two vectors only through their copulas $C_1$ and $C_2$ .
-According to (9) the population version of Kendall's tau in terms of copulas is given by
+From the sample version of Kendall's tau defined as t = (c - d)/(c + d), where c is the number of concordant and d the number of discordant pairs (x_i, y_i) and (x_j, y_j) , we may work out easily that the population version of Kendall's tau will be defined as the probability of concordance minus the probability of discordance where (X_1, Y_1) and (X_2, Y_2) are assumed to be independent and identically distributed random vectors.
+Before we link τ with copulas, define a "concordance function" Q in the same way as τ in (4.8), with that difference that the continuous random variables in the two vectors (X_1, Y_1) and (X_2, Y_2) have (possibly) different joint distributions H_1 and H_2 , but common margins Fand G. Then the equality shows, that this function depends on the distributions of the two vectors only through their copulas C_1 and C_2 .
+According to (4.9) the population version of Kendall's tau in terms of copulas is given by